 Understanding Local vs. Regional

-Local fare service includes light rail and bus service in zones 1 and 2, local services to DIA, and Call-n-Ride service for those have mobility problems.
+Local fare service includes light rail and bus service, local services to DIA, and Call-n-Ride service for those have mobility problems.

 Regional service includes bus and rail service through a larger portion of the Denver metroplex and offers expanded routes to DIA.
 Local service is both cheaper and more frequent than regional service though local service won’t get you to all parts of the Denver metroplex.